TemirlanAidarov/PersonalWebsite/README.md

 # My personal website
-This is my react app that describes my professional skills in aesthetic way
+This is a react app that describes my professional skills in aesthetic way